 - Caliper (thickness of branch).
 When comparing two branches in a tree, if the branches are the same elevation and growing at the same angle, the thicker branch will be more vigorous.
 This is why it is important to maintain older branches in the bottom of the tree.

-You can control branch vigor by manipulating these three factors.
+You can control branch vigor by manipulating these factors:

-Remember that branch caliper plays a key role in the vigor equation.
+- Branch caliper plays a key role in the vigor equation.
 Think of branch thickness as the width of a road.
-The wider the road, the more cars you can get down the road, or in this case energy (growth) though the branch.
+The wider the road, the more cars you can get down the road, or in this case energy (growth) through the branch.
 In an ideally shaped central leader tree, the lowest branches will be the thickest, and the topmost branches will be pruned and trained to reduce vigorous growth and encourage short, less vigorous, productive branches.

 Prune your tree at planting (when planting bare root)